pochhhhh/sass-starter-kit/README.md

 npm install gulp-sass node-sass --save-dev npm install browser-sync --save-dev

 The purpose of this starter kit is to ease the creation of front end mock-ups by cutting down time for mundane tasks such as browser reloading and SASS/CSS compiling.
 This starter kit has a HTML markup layout and SASS file structure that resembles the Underscores WordPress starter theme, which has a very organised way of separating various styling components, such as variables and mix-ins.
 The idea is to guide the developer into coding front end markup and styling that adheres to best coding practices for WordPress theme development.
-This starter also has Bootstrap incorporated so when modifying SASS files, so be sure to keep in mind to use !important in your SASS files where necessary to override the default Bootstrap styling declarations.
+This starter also has Bootstrap incorporated so when modifying SASS files, be sure to keep in mind to use !important in your SASS files where necessary to override the default Bootstrap styling declarations.

 ******************************************************************************************